Resume Tips

 Should I include college jobs on my resume?

-Answer: Only if relevant to your target role or you have less than 3 years professional experience.
+Answer: Only if they are relevant to your target role or you have less than 3 years of professional experience.
 For most mid-career professionals, remove college jobs.

 What about internships?

-Answer: Include if within last 5 years or highly relevant.
-For senior roles, typically remove unless at prestigious company.
+Answer: Include them if they are within the last 5 years or highly relevant.
+For senior roles, typically remove them unless at a prestigious company.

 Should I remove dates from education?

-Answer: Only if your graduation was 20+ years ago and you're concerned about age bias.
+Answer: Only if your graduation was 20+ years ago and you are concerned about age bias.
 Otherwise, include dates.

 What if my most relevant experience is old?

-Answer: Include it but in summary format.
-Highlight in your resume summary rather than detailed experience section.
+Answer: Include it but in a summary format.
+Highlight it in your resume summary rather than the detailed experience section.

 Final Checklist for Resume Timeline